 Popularly known as the “building blocks” in animal nutrition, protein makes for an important nutrient in your pets’ diet.
 There are very few pet food ingredients are more important than protein, but is also the most widely debated, since it’s one of the more difficult ingredients to evaluate on a pet food label.

 However, it is very important to first understand the reason your pet needs dietary protein before you make a decision on what the best diet for your pet’s health is.
 The protein levels provided on pet food labels don’t really give you all the information that you need.

 Proteins And Amino Acids

 - Dogs and cats need 22 amino acids to grow into healthy animals.
 A dog’s body can only synthesize 12 of these amino acids, while cats can synthesize only 11.
-The rest must be acquired from their diet, and are hence, called essential amino acids.
+The rest must be acquired from their diet, and

 - These essential amino acids can only be received from protein, and they need to be in the appropriate quantities for the animal to remain healthy.